neurodata/m2g/docs/api/modules.rst

 Modules
 *******

-This is a high level mapping of LONI Pipeline module -> function.
-Each module has a one-to-one correspondence with its associated function, following the linkage below.
+This is a high level mapping of module -> function.
+In LONI, a module calls a single executable/commandline function, and workflows are a series of modules.
+Modules are documented here to identify what script they call and links are provided back to the documentation of those functions.

 .. raw:: html